PnX-SI/BAM-widget/docs/README.md

 # Biodiversity around me 🐛🐦🌱

-## A widget to display species within an area

 **Biodiversity around me** is a web widget that retrieves and displays species observed within a selected area.
 It supports multiple sources of biodiversity data such as [GBIF](https://www.gbif.org/) 🦋 and a [GeoNature](https://geonature.fr/) instance 🌱, with plans for additional sources.
 The widget provides several display modes, including map 🗺️, species list 📋.